ConMeZO: Adaptive Descent-Direction Sampling for Gradient-Free Finetuning of Large Language Models: ZEROTH-ORDER OPTIMIZATION

-\end{Definition} ZOGE is highly efficient because it requires only two evaluations of $f(x)$ and avoids explicit gradient computation, thus reducing memory and compute usage for non-trivial $f$.
-Further, it is known that $\lim_{\lambda \to 0} g_\lambda(x, z)$ is an unbiased estimator of the gradient. \begin{Lemma} \citep{zhang2024dpzero} When $f$ is differentiable and $\lambda$ is sufficiently small, $g_\lambda(x, z) \approx (z^\top \nabla f(x)) z$, a term dependent on the directional derivative along $z$.
-Further, first two moments of this term satisfy
+\end{Definition} The ZOGE is highly efficient because it requires only two evaluations of $f(x)$ and avoids explicit gradient computation, thus reducing memory and compute usage for non-trivial $f$.
+Further, it is known that $\lim_{\lambda \to 0} g_\lambda(x, z)$ is an unbiased estimator of the gradient. \begin{Lemma} \citep{zhang2024dpzero} When $f$ is differentiable and $\lambda$ is sufficiently small, $g_\lambda(x, z) \approx (z^\top \nabla f(x)) z$.
+Further, the first two moments of this term satisfy

 \end{Lemma} Therefore, despite the benefits mentioned above, this gradient estimator suffers from high $O(d)$ variance, especially in high-dimensional settings of LLM finetuning.
 It can be shown that the worst case per-step objective function decrease of GD using this estimator is upper-bounded by $O(\|\nabla f(x)\|^2/d)$ \citep{nesterov2017random}.
-This leads to $O(d)$ slower convergence speed than first-order methods which has $\Omega(\|\nabla f(x)\|^2)$ objective decrease.
+This leads to $O(d)$ slower convergence speed than first-order methods which have $\Omega(\|\nabla f(x)\|^2)$ objective decrease.
 Addressing this limitation is crucial for making ZO optimization competitive in practical scenarios \citep{malladi2023fine}.
-In next sections, we mitigate this high variance and slow convergence of ZO methods by constraining the search direction $z$ around the true gradient direction estimated via a momentum, while still retaining the memory advantage of ZO methods over first-order approaches.
+In the next sections, we mitigate this high variance and slow convergence of ZO methods by constraining the search direction $z$ around the true gradient direction estimated via a momentum, while still retaining the memory advantage of ZO methods over first-order approaches.

-\section{ConMeZO: ZO with Cone Sampling}
+\section{CONMEZO: ZO WITH CONE SAMPLING}